talonchandler/polaris/README.rst

 ``polaris``
 ----

-``polaris`` is a set of tools that reconstructs the orientation of fluorophores from polarized light microscope data.
+``polaris`` is a set of tools for reconstructign the orientation of fluorophores from polarized light microscope data.